 Representatives from the decision-making groups attended two SCfC Knowledge Sharing Seminars through the year.
-These are conferences aimed at bringing all ten SCfC communities together from across the NT to share their experiences, learn from each other and learn from the expertise of other agencies.
-In 2019, we had the biggest group of representatives attend these seminars and delivered our first presentation on our achievements so far.
+These are conferences aimed at bringing all ten SCfC communities together from across the NT to share their

-Working to adequately support Atitiere & Engawala communities while being based in Alice Springs has been challenging.
+Working to adequately support Atitjere & Engawala communities while being based in Alice Springs has been challenging.
 Best practice community development approaches must be place-based.
 These are small communities with limited local organisations and infrastructure which makes finding local providers and the space for new activities difficult.
 However, together with Government and the communities, we are working to overcome this as best we can to ensure we can support local people to lead the way in securing the learning, wellbeing and development of their children, families and communities.